USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 Reading the two together#

-A clean pattern for "list every device that has ever been on this host with friendly name, category, and PnP instance":
+A clean pattern for "every device with friendly name, category, and PnP instance":

 $containers = Import-Csv .\HOST_amcache_DeviceContainers.csv